Data collection and evidence gathering made easy

 Stage 1 – Planning, Scoping and Logistics

-The planning part of a security audit will define the objectives, scope, work activities and logistics.
+The planning part of a security review will define the objectives, scope, work activities and logistics.
 This is where a balance has to be drawn between coverage and budget, and how best to efficiently deliver the outcomes.
 Decisions will need to be made on:

-- Scheduling of the audit: Including the assignment of resources and the planning of site visits, inspections, meetings and the associated travel.
+3. Scheduling: Including the assignment of resources and the planning of site visits, inspections, meetings and the associated travel.

 If assurance in the outputs can be gained with reduced site visits then the cost in time and travel goes down, and if more accurate ways of collecting data can be used then the subjectivity and vagaries of interviews and questionnaires can be avoided.
 If the most relevant and highest impact controls can be prioritised, then the scope of coverage could be broader for an equivalent amount of budget/effort.

-The other risk in the planning of any security audit is the potential for selection bias – deciding to audit certain systems or sites because they are easier or because they are known to have data available.
+The other risk in the planning of any security review is the potential for selection bias – deciding to audit certain systems or sites because they are easier or because they are known to have data available.
 For example, choosing to conduct an audit externally with scanning tools because going to site is more expensive, or choosing controls that are well managed and generate detailed metrics instead of ones where metrics and records are harder to obtain.

 The deciding factors here are the tools and facilities available as they will drive what site attendance is required, what data can be obtained, and how wide a scope can be covered for a given set of controls.